james-tn/ray-on-aml/README.md

-# Ray on Azure ML
+# Ray on Azure ML.
+This repo is deprecated.
+Please visit its new home at https://github.com/microsoft/ray-on-aml

 NEW!